 We will acknowledge the correspondence and notify our insurers.
 Our insurers will subsequently require a report of the incident so It would be useful if you could start to collate any relevant documents regarding the incident, including a copy of the accident book, witness statements, risk assessments, etc.

 In some instances, our insurers may appoint a firm of loss adjustors, Sterling UK Ltd, to carry out further enquiries with yourselves.
 If you are contacted by Sterling please note that they act on our behalf and it will, therefore, be in order for you to provide them with any assistance or documentation they might need.

-If the claim processes to Court our Solicitors Browne Jacobson will take over the conduct of the matter, so you may have contact with them.
+If the claim processes to Court, our nominated Solicitors will take over conduct of the matter, so you may have contact with them.